SladkayaDoza/Notificator_bot/README.md

 ## Restrictions

-- **No Infinite Loops:** Scripts exceeding execution time limits are terminated.
 - **No Inputs:** Scripts requiring `input()` are not supported.
 - **Memory Limit:** Scripts using excessive memory will be terminated.